 Dress Expectations

 While we want our employees to work comfortably in the workplace, we also serve the public and act as role models for students.
 It is expected that our employees always present a professional and appropriate image.
-Paraeducator substitutes need to be prepared with inclement weather clothing: boots, raincoat, etc.
+Dress in clothing appropriate for your role: Paraeducator substitutes need to be prepared with inclement weather clothing: boots, raincoat, etc. Food & Nutrition and Maintenance substitutes need to wear appropriate footwear and clothing for the work they will be doing.

 School Closures & Late Start